accsavious/SDEV2301-Winter2026-A01/Lesson 07 - Classes Part 2/Exercise/README.md

                 - Must be from 1-80
             - Species: String
         - Methods
-            - override ToString to print the Name, Age, and Breed.
+            - override ToString to print the Name, Age, and Species.
             - MakeNoise(): Prints "{name} chirps excitedly."
 5. Create the following methods in the Program.cs file:
     - `PrintMainMenu()`: void method that prints the opening menu